Communism in France: 19th century

 By the 1830s and 1840s, the egalitarian concepts of communism and the related ideas of socialism had become widely popular in French revolutionary circles thanks to the writings of social critics and philosophers such as Pierre Leroux and Théodore Dézamy, whose critiques of bourgeoisie liberalism led to a widespread intellectual rejection of laissez-faire capitalism on both economic, philosophical and moral grounds.
 Importantly, Philippe Buonarroti, one of Babeuf's co-conspirators, survived the crackdown on the Conspiracy of the Equals and went on to write the influential book History of Babeuf's Conspiracy for Equality first published in 1828.
-Buonarroti's works and teachings went on to inspire early Babouvist communist groups such as the Christian communist League of the Just in 1836 led by Wilhelm Weitling which would later be merged with the Communist Correspondence Committee in Brussels.
+Buonarroti's works and teachings went on to inspire early Babouvist communist groups, such as the Christian communist League of the Just in 1836 led by Wilhelm Weitling, which would later be merged with the Communist Correspondence Committee in Brussels.
 This merger of the two groups in 1847 formed the Communist League, headed by German socialist labour leader Karl Schapper, who then that same year tasked two founding members, Karl Marx and Friedrich Engels, to write a manifesto laying out the principles of the new political party.

 During the latter half of the 19th century, various left-wing organisations across Europe continued to campaign against the many autocratic right-wing regimes that were then in power.
 In France, socialists set up a government known as the Paris Commune after the fall of Napoleon III in 1871, but they were soon overthrown and many of their members executed by counter-revolutionaries.

 20th century

-In Europe, front organizations were especially influential in France which became the base for communist front organizer Willi Münzenberg in 1933.
+In Europe, front organizations were especially influential in France, which became the base for communist front organizer Willi Münzenberg in 1933.

 During the Sino-Soviet split, the French Communist Party aligned with the Soviet perspective.

 By the middle of the 1960s, the French Communist Party lost members and sympathizers due to its ambivalent positions during the Algerian war and its perceived excessive focus on class and inadequate focus on imperialism and race.

-French Maoism developed after the Sino-Soviet split and particularly from 1966 to 1976.
+French Maoism developed after the Sino-Soviet split and particularly between 1966 and 1976.
 After May 68, the cultural influence of French Maoists increased.
 Maoists became the first group of French intellectuals to emphasize gay and lesbian rights in their publications and contributed to the nascent feminist movement in France.